bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-**V2 Example**
+**V2 example**

 Modifiers are considered an option on V2.
-The follow the same workflow as described in [Create product with variants and SKU](#create-product-with-variants-and-SKU).
+They follow the same workflow as described in [Create a product with variants and SKUs](#create-a-product-with-variants-and-skus).
 Assigning an SKU is optional.

 ### Create a product with complex rules

-**V3 Example**

 In V3, it is best practice to either assign values directly to a variant or use adjusters on the modifier option itself.
 Complex rules should be reserved for rare cases where a rule condition is too complex to express.
 To learn more, see [Complex rules](https://developer.bigcommerce.com/api-docs/store-management/catalog/catalog-overview#complex-rules).

+**V3 example**

 `POST /v3/catalog/products/{product_id}/complex-rules`